 Invalid SSN/Name: This is not an actual hold, but rather an indicator that the Bursar's office has invalid or missing information.
 This will not affect enrollment, but we do recommend following the instructions listed in the details of the hold to update your information.

 UConn's Academic Calendar includes many important dates to be aware of for the semester.

-Tuesday, January 19th - First day of the Spring 2021 semester
+Monday, August 30th - First day of the Fall 2021 semester

 AP examination scores must be sent directly from the College Board to the Office of Undergraduate Admissions.
 To receive AP academic credit at UConn you must earn a 4 or 5 on your AP exam, with the exception of MATH BC where a 3 is accepted.